Live group demo: see Stensul in action— no pressure, no obligations. Save my seat.

 Many marketers and MOPs pros have told me their main concern centers around controlling those in their companies who think they know what good email design ought to be.

 Key to having emails created that look the way you need them to is to develop and put in place brand guidelines that those you’ve empowered to create emails will understand and follow.
-In other words, guidelines that work – for them and, importantly, for you and your organization.
+In other words, guidelines that work—for them and, more important, for you and your organization.

-There are five critical elements that need to be incorporated into your brand guidelines for email creation.
+There are five critical elements you need to incorporate into your brand guidelines for email creation:

 1. Defend your logo